What are the basic requirements of the XE application?

 What should be in my writing sample?

 If you have a good sense of your area(s) of interest, you are encouraged to submit a writing sample that speaks to or reflects your area(s) of interest.
 It should be 10-20 double-spaced pages in length.
-Alternatively, you may submit work (creative/professional) in other media that you feel gives the most telling evidence of your accomplishments and interests.
-To do so, you will be asked to use a URL to point to your work.
+You are welcome to submit additional work (creative/professional) in another medium in addition to the writing sample.
 You will find more specific instructions in the application.

 Whom should I ask for recommendation letters?
 What sort of recommendation letters are most effective/useful?